Handling toxic players

 Don’t let things slide.
 Deal with toxic players quickly.
 Otherwise one of the other players might quit, because they don’t enjoy playing with the group anymore.

-How to address a problem,
+How to address a problem

-and how to give feedback
+and give feedback

 What if the issue can’t be solved?